 Make them happy and they will give you the world!

-Editor’s note: This post is an introduction to our #BizHeroes chat where Iva will be talking to us about Brand personality & Customer engagement.
-She will be responding to the questions below.
-Join us!
+Editor’s note: This post was an introduction to our #BizHeroes chat that took place on 5 April 2016 where Iva talked to us about Brand personality & Customer engagement.
+Join us for future chats!